tjacobs/CarND-MPC-Project/Report.md

 #define COST_SPEED_CORNERING  50
 ```

-This resulted in a pretty smooth ride:
+After a bit of tuning and balancing, this resulted in a pretty smooth ride:

 ![](v1.gif)

 But the 100ms delay was giving it trouble, as seen by when the car swerves and oscilates back and forth around the centre of the track.
+So to handle the 100ms delay, I made the solver look back two timsteps if it can, to account for the latency, which is equal in time to one timestep.

-So to handle the 100ms delay, I
+This made the car drive in a much less oscilating way, and kept the yellow line more accurate to the world waypoints when turning.